-At the period end there were 38,737,419 shares in issue and the share price traded at an 8.2% discount to the cum income NAV per share.
-As we have previously commented, while it remains possible for the shares to trade at a discount wider than 6% on any one day, the Company remains committed to protecting a 6% share price discount over the longer term.
-Since the year end, a further 1,057,959 shares have been bought back for cancellation and at the time of writing the share price discount stands at 7.6%.
+At the year end there were 33,487,198 shares in issue and the share price traded at an 7.8% discount to the cum income NAV per share.
+As we have previously commented, the shares can trade at a discount wider than 6% for a period of days or indeed longer, particularly in volatile or muted markets.
+However, the Company remains committed to protecting a 6% share price discount over the longer term.
+Since the year end, a further 290,000 shares have been bought back for cancellation and at the time of writing the share price discount stands at 8.2%.